Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Examples of solvable one-dimensional impulse games

 We now focus on the properties of the continuation region $]\bar x_1, \bar x_2[$ and the target states $x^*_i$ with respect to the parameter $c$.
 All the other parameters are assumed to be fixed.
 To underline the dependence on this parameter, we will write $\bar x_i = \bar x_i (c)$, $x^*_i = x^*_i (c)$, $A_{ij}=A_{ij}(c)$ and $V_i=V_i^c$, for $i,j \in \{1,2\}$.
 For the limits, we will write $V^{0^+}_i=\lim_{c \to 0^+} V_i^c$, $x^*_i(+\infty)=\lim_{c \to +\infty} x^*_i(c)$ and so on.

 \paragraph{Limits as $c \to 0^+$.} Since we are going to consider the limit $c \to 0^+$ and since by assumption we need $c > \tilde c$, with $\tilde c$ fixed, we assume $\tilde c=0$.
 If the fixed intervention cost vanishes, that is $c \to 0^+$, we expect that the players continuously intervene to keep the process in a state which satisfies both of them (namely $\tilde s$, for symmetry reasons): in other words, we expect the continuation region $]\bar x_1(c), \bar x_2(c)[$ to collapse to the singleton $\{\tilde s\}$, as $c\to 0^+$.
 Practically, if the initially state is $x$, either player 1 (if $x < \tilde s$) or player 2 (if $x > \tilde s$) shifts the process to $\tilde s$; from then on, we constantly have $X_s \equiv \tilde s$.
-As a consequence, we guess that the value function for player 2 is
+As a consequence, we guess that the equilibrium payoff function for player 2 is

-We now rigorously prove these heuristic arguments by considering the explicit expression for the intervention region provided in \eqref{explicit}.
+{ Notice that this limit situation is formally degenerate with respect our framework, in the sense that it requires singular interventions in continuous time.} We now rigorously prove these heuristic arguments by considering the explicit expression for the intervention region provided in \eqref{explicit}.
 Actually, the limit situation is not as straightforward as it may appear: the parameters $\lambda, \tilde \lambda$ play an important role.

 \begin{prop} Assume $\tilde c =0$ and $\lambda = \tilde \lambda$.
 Then we have, for $i \in \{1,2\}$ and $x \in \rr$

 \end{prop}

 \begin{proof} By \eqref{explicit} and \eqref{limxi} it follows that $\bar x_2(c) \to \tilde s$ as $c \to 0^+$.
 The same result holds for $\bar x_1$ by symmetry and hence also for $x^*_i$, since $x^*_i \in ]\bar x_1, \bar x_2[$.
 Moreover, again by \eqref{explicit} and \eqref{limxi}, we get